Genevieve Tregor, M.S.

 completed Peter Levine's 3-year Somatic Experiencing Trauma Institute professional training program

-Faculty for Jack Kornfield & Tara Brach's Mindfulness Meditation Teacher Certification Program
+serve as Faculty under Jack Kornfield & Tara Brach for their International Mindfulness Meditation Teacher Certification Program (MMTCP) since 2019

 Genevieve offers mindfulness education and consulting from an extensive and in-depth background in mindfulness practice, paired with the expertise of a health and wellness professional.

-She has practiced Vipassana meditation in the Buddhist tradition - the rigorous, systematic practice of mindfulness from which the original Mindfulness-Based Stress Reduction (MBSR) program was developed - since 2008, and has practiced in long-term, dedicated retreat periods equaling 1.5 years exploring the depths of mindfulness with renowned Western and monastic teachers.
+She has practiced Vipassana meditation in the Buddhist tradition - the rigorous, systematic practice of mindfulness from which the original Mindfulness-Based Stress Reduction (MBSR) program was developed - since 2008, and has practiced in long-term, dedicated retreat periods, equaling over 18 months, exploring the depths of mindfulness with renowned Western and monastic teachers.
 This training enhances her ability to teach mindfulness comprehensively and guide students effectively in the many subtleties of the practice; beyond mere techniques.

 Growing up with chronic illness inspired her to pursue a wellness focused education.
 She received a MS in Kinesiology (Exercise Science and Health Promotion), from California Polytechnic State University in San Luis Obispo; and a BA in Classics, from the University of Arizona.
 Her graduate level studies focused on incorporating physiology, disease process and pathology, health behavior change and psychology into health education and training from a wellness perspective.
 She has worked in healthcare, public health and health education including research, planning and delivery.